What Does Ephesians 6:10 Mean?

 Clear Bible Translation

-Modern EnglishFinally, my brethren, be strong in the Lord and in his mighty power.
+Modern EnglishFinally, my brothers and sisters, be strong in the Lord and in his mighty power.

 King James Version